sridhars03/Some_ComputerVision_Projects/README.md

 # Some Interesting Computer Vision Projects

 ## Description
-This repo explores some interesting Computer Vision Projects (without using an NN architecture).
-Work in progress will be updated here.
+This repo explores some interesting Computer Vision Projects (without using an NN architecture).Work in progress will be updated here.